blinkletter/Chem4410/_build/html/_sources/Info/Outline.md

 ## Explorations \& Examples

 **We can go anywhere** now.
 What would you like to investigate?
 Each year we will create a body of work that future students can build on.
+We will begin with **examples** of physical organic chemistry being used to investigate **interesting mechanistic ideas**.
+We will follow that with an exploration of a **controversial** time in the field when two giants disagreed about a specific case of S<sub>N</sub>1 hydrolysis.
+How many angels can dance on the head of a pin?
+The answer is very important to some people.
+To settle this argument we will observe the experimental design and interpretations of results by several important figures in the field.

-We will begin with biologically relevant **examples of catalysis** and then we will **go wherever you wish**.
+Then we will **go wherever you wish**.
 Would you like to explore physical organic chemistry as it is applied to a **particular problem**?
 Would you like to **survey the work** of a significant physical organic chemist?
 We can do anything.
 And we will record it all in the form of a report.

 # Topics